kumaramitrai/react-shopping-cart/README.md

 - **Shop Page:** Displays a list of products retrieved from the `productData` json file.
 - **Product Detail Page:** Displays detailed information about a specific product and buttons for add to cart and quantity increase.
 - **Error Page:** Shown when there's a routing error.
+- **Local storage implement** Implemented a feature to persist the cart state using localStorage.
 - **Image Optimization:** Image optimization with the `ViteImagemin` plugin and lazy loading.

 ### Prerequisites